 If it is reflecting accurately in NDAWS, print your full SSN in the upper right corner of the award, and send a copy to PERS-313 (Navy Personnel Command, PERS-313, 5720 Integrity Dr. Millington, TN 38055), or ask your command to mail it.
 That's it!

 If it has not been entered into NDAWS, or is in error, ask your admin office to contact the NDAWS authority for your command (or your command may be an NDAWS authority) for assistance.
-The NDAWS authority will authenticate the award with the assistance of you and your command by following the policy guidance provided on the NDAWS Authority page of the website then they will mail a copy to your OMPF.
+The NDAWS authority will authenticate the award with your assistance, along with your command, by following the policy guidance provided on the NDAWS Authority page of the website.
+Once verified by NDAWS, they will mail a copy to your award to PERS-313 for inclusion into your OMPF.

 What You Should Know About Awards And How They Are Filed In Your Records